 I am of course open to any changes which you think will give the nicest diamond, and want to thank you in advance for your help.

 Great questions Wieger!
 And based upon the range that you specified for total depth and table measurement while that you used to search for diamonds on Blue Nile, I can tell that you have spent some time reading my web site.
 Thank you!
 As a matter of fact, quite a few of my clients have purchased the petite cathedral solitaire from Blue Nile and they love it.

 Before I search for diamonds on Blue Nile and determine whether there are any viable options available within the range of 0.90 – 0.99 carats, I-color or better, and SI-1 or VS-2 clarity, in the range of $4500- 4800, I’d like to address your questions…

-Generally I prefer to avoid diamonds which contain cavities, knots, extensive feathers, or clusters of small feathers which appear to be stacked together, as these tend to pose more of a durability risk to the longevity of a diamond than other types of inclusions.
-The reality is that I will simply eliminate diamonds which don’t look good to me on paper as I flip through the diamond grading reports provided for each diamond.
+Generally, I prefer to avoid diamonds that contain cavities, knots, extensive feathers, or clusters of small feathers that appear to be stacked together, as these tend to pose more of a durability risk to the longevity of a diamond than other types of inclusions.
+The reality is that I will simply eliminate diamonds that don’t look good to me on paper as I flip through the diamond grading reports provided for each diamond.

 Diamond clarity grading actually takes the carat weight of the diamond into account when considering the effect of the inclusions upon the clarity of the diamond, thus I don’t feel that a particular clarity grade is best for diamonds of lower carat weight.